mnielsen/notes-on-writing/notes_on_writing.md

   arises through many agents", or something in that vein.
 (That's not a good subtitle, but something along those lines might have worked.)

+**Juxtaposition:** Many titles juxtapose two words (or concepts) that are not usually together.
+This is particularly effective when the juxtaposition is surprising, but in retrospect meaningful.
+"The Selfish Gene" is, for example, more surprising than "The Future of Ideas".
+"Future Shock" is an excellent juxtaposition.

 ## Opening sentences

 **Is the sentence striking enough to make the reader want to read